Prashika/react-hook-form-repo/README.md

 # react-hook-form-repo
-Focused on react-hook-form library that helps you validate forms in React.
+## Focused on 'react-hook-form' library that helps you validate forms in React.